Flow length and size distributions in campus Internet traffic: Campus traffic model

 \section{Campus traffic model}

 We applied the methodology described in the tutorial to the real traffic traces in order to extract models of flow lengths and sizes.
-We collected NetFlow records of all flows passing through the Internet-facing interface of the AGH University of Science and Technology network over 30 consecutive days.
+We collected NetFlow records of all flows passing through the Internet-facing interface of the AGH University of Science and Technology wired network over 30 consecutive days.
 Flows traveling in both directions (upstream and downstream) were collected separately.
+We only collected dataplane traffic, without any control traffic (like OpenFlow messages between switches and controllers, etc.).
 Metadata of our dataset is presented in \autoref{tab-meta}.
 In total, we collected over 4 billion flows comprising 317 billion packets.
 The amount of transmitted data was over 275~TB. \autoref{tab-stats} presents statistics of the collected flows.

 Dormitories, populated with nearly 8000 students, generated 69\% of the traffic.
 The rest of the university (over 4000 employees) generated 31\%.
 In the case of dormitories, 91\% of traffic was downstream traffic (from the Internet).
 In the case of rest of the university, downstream traffic made up 73\% of the total traffic.
 Therefore, statistics and models presented in this paper can also be considered as representative of residential traffic.
-The detailed breakdown of observed traffic according to the origin is shown in \autoref{tab-source}.
+The breakdown of observed traffic according to the origin is shown in \autoref{tab-source}.

 The trace consists mostly of TCP and UDP traffic, which accounted for 54\% and 43\% of flows, respectively.
 However, TCP flows were responsible for nearly 89\% of transmitted data.
-Having in mind different nature of TCP and UDP traffic, in addition to the general model incorporating all observed flows (\textbf{All traffic}), we also provide flow distributions and mixture models for \textbf{TCP-only} and \textbf{UDP-only} flows.
-Breakdown of traffic by the transport layer protocol is presented in \autoref{tab-protocol}.
+Having in mind different nature of TCP and UDP traffic, in addition to the general model incorporating all observed flows (\textbf{All traffic}), we also provide models for \textbf{TCP-only} and \textbf{UDP-only} flows.
+Breakdown of traffic by the protocol is presented in \autoref{tab-protocol}.

+In the subsequent paragraphs and figures we analyze the accuracy of the model developed and presented in this work.
+Namely, we compare the output of mixture model with data originally collected from the network and evaluate how well our model reflects real situation in the network.

+Flows cumulative distribution function (CDF) tells what fraction of flows are flows of up to given length.
+Packets and octets CDFs tell what fraction of overall traffic is contributed by these flows. \autoref{tab-pct-length} and \autoref{tab-pct-size} presents selected values of empirical CDF derived from the collected data.